Analysis | What to Expect From Zimbabwe’s First Vote Post-Mugabe

-For the first time since white minority rule ended in 1980, Zimbabweans won’t have the option of voting for Robert Mugabe when they choose their next leader.
-After driving the southern African nation to economic ruin, Mugabe unsuccessfully tried to line up his wife to succeed him and was forced to quit in November when the military briefly seized power and the ruling party threatened to impeach him.
-His former deputy and successor, Emmerson Mnangagwa, is among 23 candidates running for the presidency on July 30.
-The only other strong contender is Nelson Chamisa, leader of the main opposition Movement for Democratic Change.
-While violence and intimidation marred Zimbabwe’s last three elections, this year’s campaign has been mostly peaceful.
+For the first time since white minority rule ended in 1980, Zimbabweans have voted in an election that didn’t feature Robert Mugabe on the ballot paper.
+After driving the southern African nation to economic ruin, Mugabe was forced to quit in November when the military briefly seized power and the ruling party, the Zimbabwe African National Union-Patriotic Front, threatened to impeach him.
+His former deputy and successor, Emmerson Mnangagwa, was among 22 candidates to stand for the presidency on July 30.
+The only other strong contender was Nelson Chamisa, leader of the main opposition Movement for Democratic Change.
+While violence and intimidation marred Zimbabwe’s last three elections, this year’s contest has been mostly peaceful.
+Final results must be released by Aug.
+4.

 2. Who’s likely to win?

-Mnanagagwa probably has the edge, especially if there is foundation to the opposition complaints of foul play.
+It’s likely to be close but Mnangagwa probably has the edge, especially if there is foundation to the opposition complaints of foul play.
 Forty percent of respondents in the Afrobarometer survey said they would vote for the ruling party, 37 percent backed a seven-party alliance led by the MDC, 3 percent supported other parties, and the balance were undecided.
-A run-off election will be held on Sept.
+A runoff election will be held on Sept.
 8 if no candidate wins more than half the vote.
+There’s a chance that Mnangagwa could win the presidency, while the opposition secures the most seats in parliament, which would severely curtail his powers.

 3. Would an opposition win be respected?